Show your love for the Ocean – #BreakUpWithPlastic

 Find yourself a better match

-Let go of your toxic relationship with single-use plastic, there’s a better match for you out there!
-When you are spending time outdoor don’t forget:
+Let go of your toxic relationship with single-use plastic, and swap for a connection that lasts!
+Whether you are hiking, shopping, going to work, or meeting your friends, whenever you are spending time out and about don’t forget:

-• Carry your stuff in a reusable bag and use that to bring back home any waste or even do a #2minutebeachclean
+• Carry your things in a reusable bag and use that to bring back home any litter or waste, or you could even do a #2MinuteBeachClean

-• Plastic cutlery and plates have officially been banned in the EU, so if you are planning to eat outdoor make sure you have your reusable cutlery with you!
+• Plastic cutlery, straws and plates have officially been banned in the EU, so if you are planning to eat on the go and want to avoid paper utensils make sure you have your reusables with you!

-• Don’t buy bottled water, simply fill in your reusable bottles before leaving your home
+• Don’t buy bottled water, instead fill up your reusable bottles before leaving home, in some cases cafe’s will also refill your water bottle for you if you ask!

-• No outdoor date is complete without coffee or tea – did you remember your reusable mug?
+• No outdoor date is complete without coffee or tea – did you remember to pack your travel cup?

-Break Up With Plastic in your kitchen and help the ocean with simple actions from your home:
+Break Up With Plastic and help the Ocean with simple actions from your home:

 • When possible, shop for loose fruit and vegetables, tea leaves, coffee, etc..